OWASP/SecureTea-Project/README.md

 Objective:
 ===========

-To alert the user via variuos communication mechanism, whenever his/her laptop had been accessed by someone.
+To alert the user via variuos communication mechanism, whenever The Computer / Server had been accessed by someone / attacker.
-And also it can be used to monitor your system.
+And also it can be used to monitor your system & SecureTea firewall.

 Procedure Installation: